NICK GERVIN (American b. 1981 -)

+Nick seeks out the elusive and wounded who feel safe emerging at night.
+His reflexes are quick, a necessary skill for capturing spontaneous, intriguing moments of connection between people.
 His images are as complex as the stories themselves.
 Frequently, the photograph alone alludes to a false conclusion, reminding us that you can’t always believe what you see.
 In a fight scene, a tattooed, dreadlocked, Caucasian young man wearing patched denim shorts and striped tights lies on top of a guy who is missing his hat and one of his shoes.
 The guy in the tights appears to be punching the shoeless guy in the face.
 It is easy to jump to conclusions.
 Upon further contemplation, and perhaps even succumbing to stereotypes, one might think a person dressed this way – with dreads and patched denim – presents as a hippie pacifist.
 This makes the image even more confusing.
 With some prodding Nick discloses what actually happened; the guy on the bottom started the fight, and the man in tights was just trying to subdue him.

 The irony in Nick’s images should make us question how considered our assessment of what is really happening at any given time is.
 If a picture is worth a thousand words, they actually might be to the wrong song.

 Nick’s ability to organize manmade light, inanimate objects, colorful people, and buildings into work that dances between photo journalism and narrative, fine art images is impressive.
-The work is sensitive, and because of his own personal struggle with alcoholism and drug abuse (he has been clean for eight years), it is also honest.
+The work is sensitive, and because of his own personal struggle with alcoholism and drug abuse (he has been clean for six years), it is also honest.
 He is not exploiting, judging or taking advantage of the most volatile souls in his images – he views people with compassion, and wants us to pay attention to the overlooked and ignored members of our communities.